 - Job description – understand the skills required for the position

 - Relationship between the open position and other members of staff.
 Try and get a sense for the department

 It’s a good idea to prepare some well thought-out questions that would help further your understanding of the organisation, for example: ‘How will the organisation be affected by the new legislation on xyz…’ or ‘How do you see the organisation developing over the next three years?’
 Ensure that you also have questions that relate to your contribution to the organisation and its goals.
 Make sure that you tell your consultant how you thought the interview went and whether you would be interested in the job if it were to be offered to you.

 Employers use interviews to confirm that an applicant has the required knowledge, skills and willingness to contribute and fit into the organisation’s culture.
 They also want to see if your career goals are in line with opportunities available with their organisation.
 They are looking for the potential in prospective employees to become valued, trusted and productive team members.

 Think about how you can display your skills and experience in a good and honest light and provide employers with the evidence that you are the right person for the job.
 Here are some brief points to consider:

 - Are you a self-starter, able to work without constant supervision?

 - Can you be depended upon in critical situations and follow work through to completion?

-- Recruiters need to know what drives you to want the job and why you want to work for the organisation in particular.
+- What drives you to want the job and why do you want to work for this organisation in particular?